philiplb/CRUDlex/docs/api/EntityDefinition.rst

         Gets the referencing children to this definition.

         :returns: array an array with the children referencing the entity.
 All entries are arrays with three referencing elements: table, fieldName, entity

+    .. php:method:: setStandardFieldLabels($standardFieldLabels)

+        Sets the labels for the fields "id", "created_at" and "updated_at".

+        :type $standardFieldLabels: array
+        :param $standardFieldLabels: labels for the fields "id", "created_at" and "updated_at"

     .. php:method:: setLocale($locale)